Hedge funds piled into Alibaba shares in third quarter

-NEW YORK Hedge funds scooped up shares of China's Alibaba Group Holding in the third quarter, making the e-commerce giant one of the most commonly bought stocks among some of the biggest U.S. investors, according to regulatory filings on Friday.
+NEW YORK Nov 14 Hedge funds scooped up shares of Chinese company Alibaba Group Holding in the third quarter, making the e-commerce giant one of the most commonly bought stocks among some of the country's biggest investors, according to regulatory filings on Friday.

-Among the institutional investors that took new stakes in Alibaba were Soros Fund Management, the hedge fund firm founded by billionaire George Soros; Jana Partners, the $11 billion hedge fund run by Barry Rosenstein; Janus Capital Management; Tiger Management; Louis Bacon's Moore Capital Management; John Paulson's Paulson & Co; David Tepper's Appaloosa Management; Dan Loeb's Third Point, Viking Global Investors LP and Leon Cooperman's Omega Advisors.
+Among the institutional investors that took new stakes in Alibaba were Jana Partners, the $11 billion hedge fund run by Barry Rosenstein, Janus Capital Management, Tiger Management, Louis Bacon's Moore Capital Management and Leon Cooperman's Omega Advisors.

-The 10 hedge funds bought the following stakes in Alibaba: Viking Global had 11.4 million Alibaba shares with a $1 billion market value; Soros Fund Management, 4.4 million shares; Paulson & Co, 1.9 million shares; Third Point, 7.2 million shares; Janus Capital Management, 3.464 million shares; Tiger Management, led by Julian Robertson, one of the most influential hedge fund managers, 1.216 million shares, making Alibaba the largest single holding listed on Tiger's 13F form filed with regulators on Friday; Moore Capital, 1.52 million shares; Omega Advisors, 410,000 shares; Jana, 300,000 shares; Appaloosa, 725,000.
+The five hedge funds bought the following stakes in Alibaba: Janus Capital Management, 3.464 million shares; Tiger Management, led by Julian Robertson, one of the best-known hedge fund managers, 1.216 million shares, enough to make Alibaba the largest single holding listed on its 13F form filed with regulators on Friday; Moore Capital, 1.52 million shares; Omega Advisors, 410,000 shares; Jana, 300,000 shares.

 From Alibaba's market debut through the close of the third quarter on Sept.
 30, the company's shares peaked at $99.70, suggesting, for example, that Janus paid at most $345.36 million for its stake.
 At the $68 IPO price, the same stake would have cost $235.55 million.

-Jana, Soros, Paulson and Appaloosa all declined to comment.
-Viking, Janus, Tiger Management, Moore, Omega and Third Point did immediately not respond to requests for comment.
+Jana declined to comment.
+Janus, Tiger Management, Moore and Omega did immediately not respond to requests for comment.
 Alibaba did not immediately return a request for comment.

 While many stocks struggle after hype-laden debuts, Alibaba has advanced.